Who

 This module was developed through four separate milestones, each building on the results of the previous one.
 A detailed explanation of each circuit can be found under the Schematic section when generating the docs.

 The first step of the project involves designing a bandgap reference circuit.
-The bandgap is a component used for temperature sensing and voltage references in integrated circuits.
+The bandgap is a component used for temperature sensing and/or voltage references in integrated circuits.
 This circuit generates two key outputs:

 The combination of V_CTAT and I_PTAT allows the system to produce a temperature-dependent signal with a controlled linear relationship.
 By feeding these outputs into a subsequent oscillator circuit, the temperature-induced changes in voltage and current modulate the oscillator frequency.
 This frequency can then be measured using a digital counter to accurately determine the temperature of the system